numpy/numpy/doc/source/user/absolute_beginners.rst

 ::

-  addition, subtraction, multiplication, division, and more
+  Addition, subtraction, multiplication, division, and more!

 -----